 Daytime: Daytime Bible Study, Thursdays, 10 a.m.
 Led by the pastors, this group discusses the scripture lessons from the lectionary for the upcoming Sunday.
 This study is open to all adults.

 This year St. Matthew’s is transitioning to a 2 ½ year confirmation program.

 Classes are divided into three levels during the 7-9 grade years, as follows:

 - 10 Commandments

 - Apostles’ Creed

 Regular Sunday Church School, Church and Class participation;

 9th Grade: Monthly Sermon Synopsis

-For fairness, comfort, and security of all students: NO MP3’s, cell phones, electronic devices, outside food, school homework, or leaving the building until dismissal.
+For fairness, comfort, and security of all students: No cell phones, electronic devices, outside food, school homework, or leaving the building until dismissal.